80 MHS, MKA athletes make All-SEC squad

 Second Team: Natalie Snyder, Elizabeth Haefeli, Lulu Rubin

 It was a tough season for MKA this year, in part because they lost First Teamer Lindsey Yu to an injury.
 Despite that, Yu’s five goals in just seven games, including a hat trick against Verona, caught the attention of other coaches, who gave the senior a deserved send-off after a great high school career.

 Honorable Mention: Phoebe Williams, Natalia Espinosa-Dice

 Madeline Schanen had a very good year, with wins against Glen Ridge, Verona and Columbia in the quarterfinal round of the NJSIAA Northeast A Group 4 tournament.
 As first singles, Schanen set the tone for the Mounties and she faced some of the toughest players in the county to do it.

 MKA – SEC American

-The Cougars lost just one match all season, to Holy Angels in the finals of the NJSIAA Northeast E Non Public tournament, and First Teamer Hanna Ganchi was a big reason why.
+The Cougars lost just one match all season, to Millburn on October 8.
+Otherwise it was nothing but Aces for the Cougars, as they beat powerhouse Holy Angels to capture the title in the NJSIAA Northeast E Non Public tournament, and First Teamer Hanna Ganchi was a big reason why.
 Ganchi often dominated her opponents but was great in tight matches as well.
 The same could be said of second single Milagros Carbajal Diaz who only lost one match this past season.
 Third single Katie Chung also went undefeated winning nine matches and dropping just one set all season.

 Second Team: Amara Sood Bhati, Hannah Lewis